jishaps/Snowflake-pro/README.md

 What is the maximum number of rows that can be requested for fixed-size sampling?1000000 What is the effect of specifying a seed value for sampling?
 Specifying a seed value for sampling makes the process deterministic because it ensures that the same sample can be generated consistently across multiple runs.
-What algorithm does Snowflake use to estimate the approximate number of distinct values in a data set?HLL(HyperLoglog)
+What algorithm does Snowflake use to estimate the approximate number of distinct values in a data set?HLL(HyperLoglog) What is the name of the partitioning technique used by Snowflake Data Platform?Micro-partitioning What is the range of uncompressed data size for each micro-partition in Snowflake?
+50-500MB What is the term used to describe the average depth of overlapping micro-partitions for specified columns in a table? clustering depth
+What is the benefit of storing columns independently within micro-partitions?efficient scanning, compression and pruning What is the system function that can be used to view the clustering metadata for a table?SYSTEM$CLUSTERING_INFORMATION